 Dutch NL English EN French FR German DE Spanish ES

-Years ago in East Africa we had a very beautiful plant that flowered during the rainy season.
+Years ago a stunning plant flowered during the rainy season in East Africa.
 We called it the Pyjama Lily due to its Pink and White striped flowers.
-I was delighted , the other day, to see that we have significant numbers of this beautiful flower here, at Pamuzinda.
-There are still many of the pink and white form but large numbers of just pure white ones as well.
+I was delighted, the other day, to see that we have significant numbers of Pyjama Lilies’ at Pamuzinda Safari Lodge.
+There are still many pink and white forms and large numbers of pure white ones.

-Here they are called Common Vlei Lily and the technical Latin Genus under which they come is Crinum.
-Crinum macowanii appears to be one of the commoner species within this genus but there are some 22 species recorded in the Southern African region.
-Some of the differences are virtually microscopic so I am not brave enough to postulate that my boyhood Pyjama Lillies were one species or another.
+Here they are called Common Vlei Lily under the technical Latin Genus Crinum.
+Crinum macowanii is one of the commoner species within this genus but there are some 22 species recorded in the Southern African region.
+Some differences are virtually microscopic so I am not brave enough to postulate that my boyhood Pyjama Lillies were one species or another.
 Suffice to say they are all remarkably similar and a joy to behold

-I made the mistake, when I first noticed them this year, of deciding to return in a couple of days when I expected more plants to be in flower.
-Of two sizeable populations one had been completely grazed and flattened, probably by a herd of Impala.
+When I first noticed them this year, I made the mistake of returning in a couple of days when I expected more plants to be in flower—of two sizeable populations one had been completely grazed and flattened, probably by a herd of Impala.
 The other had flowered and “gone over” in what can only have been about 48 hours.
-Fortunately, next time it actually rained, some more came out and, having learnt my lesson, I “got in quick”.
+Fortunately, the next time it actually rained, some more came out and, having learnt my lesson, I “got in quick”.

 Related Posts